 - Extraordinary measures: Treasury is allowed to use certain accounting maneuvers when operating at the debt limit, some of which (according to Treasury) provide “headroom” under the limit, while others provide accounting flexibility to make payments.
 We estimate that the three primary extraordinary measures will provide Treasury approximately $388 billion of headroom, helping to ensure that all government obligations continue to be paid in full and on time for several additional months.

 - Treasury’s daily cash flows: Treasury cash flows are the most uncertain variable in our projections and are highly volatile on a day-to-day basis.
 Because the government is running an annual deficit, the amount of cash and extraordinary measures winds down over time.
-But the trends vary significantly from month to month.
+But the trends vary significantly from month to month which is why BPC’s projection is in a range of October to November.
 Days of large scheduled payments, such as October 2, are at higher risk of being the “X Date.”

 Due to uncertainties in Treasury’s daily cash flows it is impossible to predict a specific day on which Treasury will run out of cash and extraordinary measures.
 To deal with this uncertainty, we provide an “X Date” range, a window that will narrow as additional data become available over the course of the year.